 If you prefer to avoid the Lukla-Manthali-Kathmandu route, helicopter transfers are available for around $550 per person, shared by a group of five.

-Please note that flights from Lukla can be delayed or canceled due to weather conditions like fog or strong winds.
+Please note that flights from Lukla may be delayed or canceled due to weather conditions, such as fog or strong winds.
 Our team in Lukla and Kathmandu will do everything possible to minimize any inconvenience, so your patience is appreciated.

-In the evening, Discovery World Trekking will arrange a farewell dinner to celebrate your successful journey.
+In the evening, we will arrange a farewell dinner to celebrate your successful journey.

 We’ll spend our final day in Kathmandu exploring the rich cultural heritage of the city at our own pace.
 We can visit iconic historical landmarks such as Boudhanath Stupa, Swayambhunath (Monkey Temple), and Pashupatinath Temple, immersing ourselves in the spiritual and architectural wonders of Nepal.
 Alternatively, we can take time to shop for souvenirs or simply relax and enjoy the vibrant atmosphere of the city.
 This free day allows us to fully soak in the culture and history of Nepal before our departure, rounding off our unforgettable Nepal vacation.